Aaditya Krishnamohan

 About

-I'm currently 22 years old, from the Bay Area, California, and based in New York City.
-I'm the founder of a technology company that builds predictive analytics and execution algorithms for financial institutions.
+I'm currently 23 years old, from the Bay Area, California, and based in New York City.
+I'm the founder of a technology company that builds quantitative trading infrastructure for financial institutions on frontier markets.

 Authentic interests include hip hop music, US politics, algorithmic trading, market microstructure, philosophy (McLuhan, Zhuang Zhou, Nietzsche), and dealmaking.